Note: Some of the links in this post may be affiliate links. Read our full disclosure policy here.

 Thriving Home loves pesto.

-Rachel and I laugh because as we are coming up with recipes for our upcoming cookbook, we constantly gravitate towards anything with pesto in it.
+Rachel and I laugh because as we were developing healthy, freezable recipes for our cookbook called From Freezer to Table (Rodale Books), we constantly gravitated towards anything with pesto in it.
 Probably because of its big, fresh flavor that freezes well.
 The fresher the better too!
 I’m convinced that in a taste test, ten times out of ten I could identify fresh pesto from store bought pesto.

 Since I can kind of be a pesto snob, I am doing my best to make my own pesto, stock up and freeze portions for months to come.